 - Two sets of outriggers: The outriggers are extended to support the weight of the unit.
-The tires must remain in contact with the ground. - The vehicle can be leveled slightly with the outriggers. - The axles not located between the outriggers must equally support the load of the truck so the suspension on each side is equally loaded. - If the unit is equipped with a lower lift more stringent requirements may be required for proper stability.
-Refer to decals on the vehicle or manual supplements for proper instructions.
+The tires should remain in contact with the ground. - The vehicle can be leveled slightly with the outriggers. - The axles not located between the outriggers must equally support the load of the truck so the suspension on each side is equally loaded. - If the unit is equipped with a lower lift more stringent requirements may be required for proper stability.
+Refer to decals on the vehicle or manual supplements for proper instructions. - The chassis brakes will be inoperable if the rear tires are off the ground. - Tires must be on the ground when operating over the front of the chassis.